enliktjioe/enliktjioe.github.io/_pages/about.md

 - Volunteering
   - [Tallinn Black Night Film Festival 2023](https://poff.ee/en/) 3-19 November 2023, Tallinn, Estonia - *one of the biggest film festivals in Northern Europe and the busiest regional industry platforms.*
-  - [Slush 2023](https://slush23.com/volunteers/) 30 Nov -1 Dec 2023, Helsinki, Finland - *Slush is a non-profit and the world’s largest gathering of VC — delivering actionable company-building advice and bringing together the who’s who in startups.*

 - Traveling with purpose
   - [Oslo Innovation Week](https://oiw.no/) 25-28 Sep 2023, Oslo, Norway - *learning more about how Norway creating a better future via their showcases of the ideas, innovations, and individuals that push boundaries*
   - [EUSBSR Annual Forum 2023](https://events.eusbsr.eu/annualforum2023) 4-5 Oct 2023, Riga, Latvia - *finding out how countries from Baltic Sea Region develop their renewable energy sources and improving energy efficiency*